-Looking for simple and fun snail crafts for kids?
+Looking for simple and fun snail crafts for preschoolers?
 This article offers creative ideas to keep your children entertained, from paper snails to projects with recycled materials.

 - Snail facts can boost kids’ curiosity and enrich their crafting experience.